KevinDahlberg/server-inventory-exercise/README.md

 ## Getting Started

 * Download the project.
-* command line - in the directory that the project is stored:
+* Command line - in the directory that the project is saved:
   1. npm install
   2. npm start
 * go to localhost:4000 in the browser

 ## Built With